-Asheville, North Carolina has built up quite the reputation as an outdoorsy-town.
+Asheville, North Carolina has built up quite the reputation as an outdoorsy town.
 For good reason.
-This town’s location in the foothills of the Appalachian Mountains and just a short hop east from the Great Smoky Mountains affords its residents and guests plenty of hiking, biking, skiing, and, of course, rock climbing adventures.
-If you are looking for outstanding, amazing rock climbing adventures, then Asheville, NC, and its surrounding areas are going to provide.
-Let’s take a look at just a few of the best rock clinging opportunities in and around Asheville:
+This town’s location is in the foothills of the Appalachian Mountains.
+Just a short hop east from the Great Smoky Mountains.
+This offers its residents and guests plenty of hiking, biking, skiing, and, of course, rock climbing adventures.
+If you are looking for outstanding, amazing rock climbing adventures, then Asheville, NC, and its surrounding areas are going to provide them.
+Let’s take a look at just a few of the best rock-clinging opportunities in and around Asheville:

 Your Ultimate Guide to Rock Climbing in Asheville

 Looking Glass Wall is a fantastic spot for trad and aid climbing.
 Located within the Nantahala National Forest, this is a massive granite wall that seems to rise from nowhere, like a giant peeking its head out of the surrounding forest.
 The shape of the Looking Glass Wall makes for some unique and formidable obstacles.
 It will challenge more experienced climbers as well as enthusiastic novices.
 Most of the routes here are 5.10 to 5.12 and all are located within a short distance of campsites for those who want to make a longer adventure out of their trip.

 In 2014, a group of Asheville-based climbers looked to enhance their trips out to the Pisgah National Forest area by developing some large boulders into fantastic bouldering opportunities.
 Located just beyond the Curtis Creek Campground north of Old Fort, NC (you will find the parking area for these boulders on your right after you pass over two bridges from the Curtis Creek Campground), there are seven main boulders or walls climbers can enjoy.
 This is a great place to go in the morning for warm-ups or when things get snowy and frozen, and you want to enjoy a lower-elevation climb.